 - Turn 5 your DIY hairdo posts into blogs and send to email list.

-Ready to take the big branding plunge for your business?
-Buy us a beer and we’ll chat.
+Ready to take the big branding plunge of creating a content strategy?
+Buy us a beer, we’ll chat.